-of the sorrows of controversy of Christians, I bless God that one has been brought to establish clearly that the matter in question is so fundamental, that what sometimes produces painful separations is by no means a slight difference of opinion, but the denial of the existence and responsibihty of the church of God on earth.
+of the sorrows of controversy of Christians, I bless God that one has been brought to establish clearly that the matter in question is so fundamental, that what sometimes produces painful separations is by no means a slight difference of opinion, but the denial of the existence and responsibility of the church of God on earth.
 That the source of divisions will be found to be there, I have the most profound conviction.
 God will not have the truth upon this subject set aside.
-Is the existence and the responsibihty of the church on earth a nice distinction&#8212; an opinion?
-Is it not clear that if any one have a clear conviction on these points, it ought to be a motive in the presence of God&#8212; *the* motive which will affect the whole conduct of a Christian as such, and his entire manner of seeing things; nay more, that a Christian&#8217;s entire conduct and mode of seeing things will be moulded upon the existence of such a relationship?
+Is the existence and the responsibility of the church on earth a nice distinction -- an opinion?
+Is it not clear that if any one have a clear conviction on these points, it ought to be a motive in the presence of God -- the motive which will affect the whole conduct of a Christian as such, and his entire manner of seeing things; nay more, that a Christian's entire conduct and mode of seeing things will be moulded upon the existence of such a relationship?
 Could it be a matter of opinion to a woman to know whether she was the wife of such or such an one or not?
 And if she is, would one speak of a strong presumption of responsibility?
 Is not the question one of morality when relationships established by God exist?
-And is it not morality of the very highest kind possible, the morality which is based upon the relationship which God has established between His Son and the church which He has given to Him? morality, I admit, which is not within the limits of man&#8217;s judgment&#8212;on which one could not insist when addressing the natural conscience, but which one may say forms the whole life of a Christian in the most exalted part of his conduct.
+And is it not morality of the very highest kind possible, the morality which is based upon the relationship which God has established between His Son and the church which He has given to Him? morality, I admit, which is not within the limits of man's judgment -- on which one could not insist when addressing the natural conscience, but which one may say forms the whole life of a Christian in the most exalted part of his conduct.
 It is a responsibility which governs all others, and which is even the spring of them.

-I abstain from making remarks on particular passages of Mr. Olivier&#8217;s pamphlet, but I would ask by the way, since he recognises now the existence of the church (for if it does not exist, there can be no presumption, either strong or weak, as to its responsibility), is it seemly to speak of a strong *presumption* of responsibility when such a relationship exists as that which subsists between Christ and the church?
+I abstain from making remarks on particular passages of Mr. Olivier's pamphlet, but I would ask by the way, since he recognises now the existence of the church (for if it does not exist, there can be no presumption, either strong or weak, as to its responsibility), is it seemly to speak of a strong *presumption* of responsibility when such a relationship exists as that which subsists between Christ and the church?
 What need is there of proofs and analogies to demonstrate that the church is responsible, if it exists?
 Is it needful to prove the responsibility of a woman towards her husband?
-Or what would one say of the wife who raised a question about it (and towards such a husband!), and who&#8212;when one had made every effort, spite of one&#8217;s shame to be obliged to do such a thing, to recall to her her duty&#8212;replied, that indeed there might be a strong
+Or what would one say of the wife who raised a question about it (and towards such a husband!), and who -- when one had made every effort, spite of one's shame to be obliged to do such a thing, to recall to her her duty -- replied, that indeed there might be a strong